Explore Courses

 The questions are MCQs with four different options.
 In some passages, applicants may encounter an option called 'NO CHANGE,' which is to be chosen if none of the alternatives seem correct.

-Here is an ACT English test sample question to understand it better.
+Here is an ACT English test sample question to help you understand it better.

 Passage excerpt: